NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 Shifting the Mean of the Analysis Data Set ..........................................
 In this experiment, we show how each method responds as the mean of the analysis data set moves further away from the mean of the reference data set.
-To demonstrate this, the reference data set was sampled from :math:`\mathcal{N}(0,1)`, and the analysis data set was sampled from :math:`\mathcal{N}(M,1)` where :math:`M = \{0,0.1,0.2,...,7\}`.
+To demonstrate this, the reference data set was sampled from :math:`\mathcal{N}(0,1)`, and the analysis data set was sampled from :math:`\mathcal{N}(\mu,1)` for each value of :math:`\mu` in :math:`\{0,0.1,0.2,...,7\}`.
+So, there is one reference sample and 71 analysis samples and each of the analysis samples is compared to the reference sample.

 We show the confidence intervals for empirical experiments like this one to demonstrate the stability of each method in comparison to the others.
 The confidence intervals depend on the  sizes of the reference and analysis samples.
 These were kept the same for each method within the experiments to ensure that the results are comparable.

-In this experiment, the sample size of both the reference and analysis datasets was 1000 observations, and the number of trials for each value of the mean of the analysis data set was 20.
+In this experiment, the sample size of both the reference and analysis datasets was 1000 observations, and the number of trials for each value of the mean of the analysis data set was 100.

 .. image:: ../_static/univariate-comparison/shifting_mean.svg
     :width: 1400pt